 Santa Monica is an obvious and popular destination for hanging out with friends or someone special.
 It’s got lots of great restaurants, the beach, and it’s very walkable.
 Here are some of my favorite date ideas in Santa Monica.

-1. The Proper Hotel / Calabra Rooftop Restaurant and Bar
+1. Calabra Rooftop Restaurant and Bar at the Proper Hotel

 My pick for the #1 date spot in Santa Monica is Calabra Rooftop Restaurant at the new Proper Hotel on Wilshire and 7th Street.